 Irkutsk offers a fuller language and cultural immersion than many other locations, and yet still offers a thriving intellectual cultural scene, surrounded by outdoor ecological adventure.
 Irkutsk has a small-town close-knit feel, and yet still seems at times cosmopolitan.
-Students attending programs at the Eurasian Linguistic Institute (ELI) are diverse in their interests: intensive Russian studies, ecology, and Siberian history are just some of the programs to experience in this well-rounded city!
+Students attending programs at the Eurasian Linguistic Institute (EALI) are diverse in their interests: intensive Russian studies, ecology, and Siberian history are just some of the programs to experience in this well-rounded city!

 Dorm Details The dorms are located 15 minutes from the main campus by bus.
 Kitchens are shared with the floor.
 Expect to have a roommate.
 Rooms contain 2 desks and two beds.
 Linens and towels are provided.
 The dorms do have lockdown hours (curfews).
 Foreigners are segregated from the Russians at dorm.